That's really what it's all about.

 I've had couples message years later just to say thanks.
 Not because they watch it all the time, but because when they do, they're glad it exists.

-You don't book this to watch it constantly.
-You book it so that when the time comes and you do press play, it still means everything.
+You don't book a wedding video to watch it every day.
+You book it so that when the moment is right and you press play, it still means everything.